KannonZenetism/zenetism-field-physics/structural-physics/spx/frequency-structure-and-the-register-error.md

 ### 1.2 Core Thesis

 What spiritual communities call "frequency" — a motive, dynamic principle that drives the process of becoming — maps not to Zenon (the trans-structural horizon) but to **Motive Infinity** (Zenet / PSR), a **pre-hypostatic requisite** at L₀.
-The register error consists in conflating a pre-hypostatic initiating impulse with the trans-structural ground itself, and then concluding that structure is subordinate to or dissolved by what is actually a condition *for* structure.
+The register error consists in conflating the pre-hypostatic Field of Becoming with the trans-structural ground itself, and then concluding that structure is subordinate to or dissolved by what is actually a condition *for* structure.

 Trans-structural is not non-structural.
-And the motive principle that stirs within the pre-hypostatic root is not beyond structure — it is the impulse that makes hypostatic traversal possible.
+And the motive principle that stirs within the pre-hypostatic root is not beyond structure — it is the field that makes hypostatic traversal possible.
 It operates at the threshold of structure, not above it.

 ---